 Subtle to the eye, the Trail pants from the big red S strike a perfect balance of all-day usability, style, and protection.

-Constructed using Specialized’s in-house VaporRize fabric results in a featherweight feel and an ultra-breathable function on the trail.
-Adding to the Trail pant's breezy operating temperature is a series of well-position laser perforated vents.
+Constructed using Specialized’s in-house VaporRize fabric, they have a featherweight feel and an ultra-breathable function on the trail.
+Adding to the Trail pant's breezy operating temperature are a series of well-positioned laser perforated vents.
 It does mean the Trail Pants aren’t the best option for the colder months, but their operation is noteworthy when things are mild.

-The shape of the pants themselves is more tapered than most which result in a racier fit than most, but elasticated ankle cuffs are in place to make sure they’re a cinch to get on and off and additional material around the knees means they’re knee pad ready.
+The shape of the pants themselves is more tapered than most which results in a racier fit, but elasticated ankle cuffs are in place to make sure they’re a cinch to get on and off and additional material around the knees means they’re knee pad ready.